From 2005 to present there has been a demonstration area for the rally cars at the top of the hill

 Pre-order half-price programmes via the website or by calling the Ticket Office.

-GRRC Members are invited onto the grid from 1.20pm until 1.40pm on Saturday 7 September for a grid walk prior to the start of the John Surtees Tribute.
+GRRC Members are invited onto the grid from 1330hrs until 1340hrs on Saturday 13 September for a grid walk prior to the start of the Jim Clark Tribute.

-Admission for both walks will be for the GRRC member only, and access will be via the Assembly Area or Parc Ferme track entrance.
+Admission for the grid walk will be for the GRRC member only, and access will be via the Assembly Area or Parc Ferme track entrance.
 Please show your GRRC membership lapel badge to access the grid area.

-We are planning lots of exciting guests for Q & A sessions in our GRRC enclosures across the Revival weekend - watch out for more details of these nearer the time!
+We are planning lots of exciting guests for Q & A sessions in our GRRC enclosures across the Revival weekend - speak to the GRRC hosts at your enclosure to find out more.

-The current Fellowship badge colours are blue, and orange.
+The current Members badge is light blue, and the Fellowship badge colours are orange and maroon.